 Kevin has an old laptop and wants to know if he needs Webroot antivirus.
 Leo says that back in the day, Webroot was very good.
 But lately, If he's able to update to Windows 10, Windows has its own antivirus called Windows Defender which is very good.
 Before Windows 10, Microsoft had Windows Security Essentials.
 Both are essentially the same, and they're free.

-Steve is having trouble with Google Chrome, and Microsoft EDGE.
+Steve is having trouble with Google Chrome and Microsoft Edge.
 After about 2 minutes, both apps crash.
-Leo says that it could have malware infecting your computer browser.
-But more likely there's a render driver that both browsers use which is causing the crash when you visit certain websites.
-Leo recommends doing a thorough scan using Windows Defender, and also run the Microsoft Malicious Software Removal Tool from the command line - Windows Key - type MRT.
+Leo says that it could be malware infecting his browsers.
+But more likely there's a render driver that both browsers use which is causing the crash when he visits certain websites.
+Leo recommends doing a thorough scan using Windows Defender, and he should also run the Microsoft Malicious Software Removal Tool from the command line.
+To get to that, he can press the Windows Key and type MRT.
 Leo also suspects that Java is broken.

 Chris wants to know if he really needs Webroot and Windows Defender.
 Leo says he doesn't need Webroot at all, and it's likely they paid the computer company to put it on.
 He should free to uninstall it.
 Windows Defender will do a great job and it comes free with Windows 10.

 Thomas was running into problems with Windows Defender blocking Camtasia and OBS from saving files.
 Leo thought that if he had been running as a limited or standard user, that he simply wouldn't have the permissions for that, but he's running as administrator.
 Leo says this does seem suspicious.
 Thomas should set up a shortcut for Camtasia and OBS to run as administrator.
 When you right click on an application, one of the options that comes up is "run as administrator."
 It may be that those apps need more permissions.